Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Japanese restaurants

-• Torijin: high-quality yakitori paired with Japanese sake
+• Torijin: Known for high-quality yakitori and a selection of Japanese sake

-• Tsukemen Yasubee: known for its rich, hearty tsukemen
+• Tsukemen Yasubee: Popular for its rich and flavorful tsukemen

-• Ramen Jiro: famous for massive portion sizes
+• Ramen Jiro: Famous for its generous portions

 Akihabara streetscape with shoppers